rocket-pool/RPIPs/RPIPs/RPIP-followup2.md

 If this RPIP passes over 75%, that will explicitly indicate that the inflation change has met its supermajority requirement.

+Note: as this is procedural, there is no associated sentiment poll.

 ### Stake and dissolve
 Making `stake` and `dissolve` permissionless aligns with the pDAO charter's values.
 Further, it is a simpler design than the earlier designs that required 2 or 3 transactions by the Node Operator.
 See [discord](https://discord.com/channels/405159462932971535/1215788197842255972/1353984953766907954) for detailed discussion that led to this design.

+Note: as this was previously noted in ["Still To Ratify Prior to Saturn 1](./RPIP-49.md#still-to-ratify-prior-to-saturn-1), there is no associated sentiment poll.

 ### Adding `pdao_share`
 This change enables the protocol to direct ETH from rETH commission to the pDAO, establishing a flexible and native mechanism to fund protocol operations and growth.
 It does not specify which share `pdao_share` must come from, allowing future governance to reallocate as appropriate given current market conditions and protocol priorities.

+Note: This was sentiment polled as summarized on the [forum](https://dao.rocketpool.net/t/protocol-funding-in-saturn-i-and-beyond/3555/12), with the key bit being that "there is strong consensus to at least build in a pdao share".

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).